-Disassembly General Information
+General Information:

-- Always mark adjacent parts on the Motor Housing Cover (3), Motor Housing (6), Gear Case (11), Offset Gear Case (24), Gear case Cover (34) and Drive Housing (47) so these members can be located in the same relative position when the Starter is reassembled. - Do not disassemble the starter any further than necessary to replace worn or damaged parts. - Do not remove any part, which is a press fit in or on a subassembly unless the removal of that part is necessary for replacement or repairs. - Always have a complete set of seals and O-rings on hand before starting any overhaul of a ST500 starter.
-Never reuse old seals or gaskets. - When grasping a part in a vise, always use leathercovered or copper-covered vise jaws to protect the surface of the part and help prevent distortion.
-This is particularly true of threaded members. - 6.
-Do not remove any needle bearing from a press fit unless Needle bearings are always damaged during the removal process.
+- Always mark adjacent parts on the Inlet Cover (3), Motor Housing (6), Gear Case (11), Offset Gear Case (24) and Drive Housing (47) so these members can be located in the same relative position when the starter is reassembled. - 2.
+Do not disassemble the starter any further than necessary to replace a worn or damaged part. - Do not remove any part, which is a press fit in or on a subassembly unless the removal of that part is necessary for replacement or repairs. - Always have a complete set of seals and O-rings on hand before starting any overhaul of a 150T starter.
+Never reuse old seals or gaskets. - When grasping a part in a vise, always use leather-covered or copper-covered vise jaws to protect the surface of the part and help prevent distortion.
+This is particularly true of threaded members. - Do not remove any needle bearing from a press fit unless you have a new needle bearing on hand for installation.
+Needle bearings are always damaged during the removal process.